krb5/krb5/doc/user/user_commands/klist.rst

         a    anonymous

 **-s**
-    Causes klist to run silently (produce no output), but to still set the exit status according to whether it finds the credentials cache.
-The exit status is '0' if klist finds a credentials cache, and '1' if it does not or if the tickets are expired.
+    Causes klist to run silently (produce no output).  klist will exit with status 1 if the credentials cache cannot be read or is expired, and with status 0 otherwise.

 **-a**
     Display list of addresses in credentials.